-All members of community and employees will have easy access to information about the Centre’s complaints management process, and will be informed about avenues for further review if not satisfied with the outcome of a complaint.
+All members of community will have easy access to information about our complaints management process, and will be informed about avenues for further review if not satisfied with the outcome of a complaint.

 Access to the complaint handling process is free of charge.

 4.1 Consumers advised of their right to make a complaint